 So you wanna grow your cash in the market without the stress or heartache that comes with investing.

-Normally the stressfulness of it all comes when you don’t really know what to do.
-This usually is solved with just a bit of simple educating which relieves anxiety and allows you to jump in for some serious fun.
+Normally, the stressfulness of it all comes when you don’t really know what to do.
+This is usually solved with just a bit of simple educating, which relieves anxiety and allows you to jump in for some serious fun.
 And dividends are one of the best parts of investing.

 A dividend is a portion of a company’s earnings that is returned to the investor in a cash payout.
-The amount is announced by the company’s board of directors and is one of the only ways for investors to profit from the ownership of the stock without giving up their stake.
+The amount is announced by the company’s board of directors and is one of the few ways for investors to profit from the ownership of the stock without giving up their stake.